WSDOT/XBeamRate/Documentation/src/UserGuide/Chapter4.md

 Use the check boxes to indicate if the Design Rating analysis is performed, and if so, if a load rating analysis for shear is to be performed.

 #### Legal Load Rating
 Use the check boxes to indicate if the Legal Load Rating analysis is performed, and if so, if a load rating analysis for shear is to be performed.
+Indicate the method of analysis for determining the emergency vehicle rating factors.

 #### Permit Load Rating
 Use the check boxes to indicate if the Permit Load Rating analysis is performed, and if so, if a load rating analysis for shear is to be performed.
 Additionally, indicate if the reinforcement is to be checked for yielding by MBE 6A.5.4.2.2b and indicate the method of analysis for determining the permit rating factors.